alexdelorenzo/aiopath/README.md

 # 📁 Async pathlib for Python
-`aiopath` is a complete implementation of Python's [`pathlib`](https://docs.python.org/3/library/pathlib.html) that is compatible with [`asyncio`](https://docs.python.org/3/library/asyncio.html) and Python's [`async/await` syntax](https://www.python.org/dev/peps/pep-0492/).
+`aiopath` is a complete implementation of Python's [`pathlib`](https://docs.python.org/3/library/pathlib.html) that is compatible with [`asyncio`](https://docs.python.org/3/library/asyncio.html) and the [`async/await` syntax](https://www.python.org/dev/peps/pep-0492/).
 All I/O performed by `aiopath` is asynchronous and [awaitable](https://docs.python.org/3/library/asyncio-task.html#awaitables).

-`aiopath` takes advantage of Python [type annotations](https://docs.python.org/3/library/typing.html), and it also takes advantage of [`libaio`](https://pagure.io/libaio) on Linux.

 ## Use case
-If you're writing asynchronous code and want to take advantage of `pathlib`'s conveniences, but don't want to mix blocking and non-blocking I/O, then you can reach for `aiopath`.
+If you're writing asynchronous code and want to take advantage of `pathlib`'s conveniences, but don't want to mix blocking and [non-blocking I/O](https://en.wikipedia.org/wiki/Asynchronous_I/O), then you can reach for `aiopath`.

 As an example, if you're writing an asynchronous scraper, you might want to make several concurrent requests to websites, and then write the results of those requests to secondary storage:
 ```python3